17 Best Campsites on Skye for Camping & Glamping

 Each pod has a private bathroom with a toilet and a shower.
 I don’t think I’ve ever seen a glamping pod squeeze so much stuff into the confines of one comfy space.

-14. Loch Eyre Shepherd Hut
+14. Loch Eyre Shepherds Hut

 If you’re looking for something a bit different, you’ll love this.
 A basic little hut, it sits in the garden of the hosts (who live in the on-site house).